 Backhoe or Excavator For Land Clearing

-When it comes to land clearing, excavators would do a better job than backhoes if the land to be cleared is large.
+When it comes to land clearing, excavators will do a better job than backhoes if the land to be cleared is large.
 However, if your budget is tighter or you have more time to work with, then a backhoe would be a fine option.

 But remember to take the work more slowly than you would on an excavator.

-Forcing a backhoe to work like exactly like an excavator i.e working at an excavator’s pace) would be dangerous to the backhoe and would likely result in damage.
+Forcing a backhoe to work exactly like an excavator i.e working at an excavator’s pace) would be dangerous to the backhoe and would likely result in damage.

 Backhoe vs Excavator For Farm Use